yamukha/BLE-NRF51822-LBS-ANDROID/README.md

 - nfr51: SDK for SoC
 - nrf51-pure-gcc-setup : with gcc make and flash scripts as well as with lbs code If you can not compile and build bls project than check nrf51-pure-gcc-setup scripts and makefiles.
-There can by issues of different version of SDK and folder stucture.
+There can by issues of different version of SDK and folder structure.
 Project uses version 4.2 of the SDK.

 Install Jlink drivers.
-Connect board to Jlink using SWD lines (SWDCK,SWDIO) and power: GMD. +3v3.
+Connect board to Jlink using SWD lines (SWDCK,SWDIO) and power: GND, +3v3.
-Vref of Jlink conncet to +3v3 by 10KOm pull up resistor.
+Vref of Jlink connect to +3v3 by 10KOm pull up resistor.

 Compiling:
 cd ~/Projects/nrf51-pure-gcc-setup/examples/pca10001/lbs/pure_gcc